hanwenzhang123/fullstack-note/mock/README.md

 - which enables all the other objects to inherit these methods and properties.

 #### prototype chain
+- Prototype chaining is used to build new types of objects based on existing ones.
 - If you try to call a property on an object, JavaScript will go to the prototype object and look for it, until it finds it.
 - If it doesn’t find the specific property that you’re looking for, it’ll return undefined for you.
 - Otherwise, it’ll return the specific property.